Select Page

 What is the Warwick Castle Christmas Light Trail?

-The Warwick Castle Christmas Light Trail is an after dark at experience at Warwick Castle.
+The Warwick Castle Christmas Light Trail is an after dark at experience as part of Christmas at the Castle at Warwick Castle.
 It can be purchased as a stand alone experience, or alongside a day trip to Warwick Castle, with the latter working out the best value for money when you consider the wealth of other entertainment and history to experience at the castle itself.
 We have been to Warwick Castle many times over the last year, so we opted just to do the Warwick Castle Light Trail and outdoor ice skating experiences, but if you haven’t been recently, attractions such as the Zog’s Playground, Horrible Histories Maze, Trebuchet, Falconer’s Quest birds of pray show and other seasonal acts make it certainly worth a visit.
 You can see our full Warwick Castle review here.

 The light trail involves walking through a illuminated experience around the Castle’s iconic grounds and gardens, with a combination of music and light displays, projections, light tunnels and light shows, as well as plenty of photo opportunities to capture some memories with your family.